 The American Association of Orthodontists (AAO) strongly recommends that parents schedule an appointment for their child to undergo an orthodontic examination by the age of 7.
 Somewhere between the ages of 5 and 7, a child’s permanent teeth will begin to erupt.
 Should their teeth or jaw develop abnormally during this time, an orthodontist, general dentist, or even a pediatric dentist can identify the problem and recommend Phase 1 Orthodontics to address the issue early on.

-Although you may be unfamiliar with the common signs that trigger the need for early orthodontic intervention, the easiest way to tell if your child needs Phase 1 Orthodontics is to schedule an appointment with Dr. Gala.
+Although you may be unfamiliar with the common signs that trigger the need for early orthodontic intervention, the easiest way to tell if your child needs Phase 1 Orthodontics is to schedule an appointment with Dr. Sarit.
 However, if you begin to notice any of the following before scheduling that visit, you can expect that during your appointment, your child will likely be recommended for early orthodontic treatment:

-Before recommending any type of treatment, Dr. Gala will closely examine your child’s smile using digital X-rays and other advanced dental equipment and technology.
+Before recommending any type of treatment, Dr. Sarit will closely examine your child’s smile using digital X-rays and other advanced dental equipment and technology.
 Looking to see how their bite operates when opening and closing their mouth, it is also helpful to identify any areas that have yet to see permanent teeth erupt.
 By determining if the developmental and/or alignment issues pose a significant risk to the health and future of your child’s smile, we can provide a more well-rounded, confident recommendation for Phase 1 Orthodontics.

 The type of appliances used to correct alignment problems in young children can include: